Find Climate Controlled Storage Near You

 While it may be a bit more difficult to find a climate-controlled storage unit and it may cost you more, there are many benefits to them.

-Below, you will find some of the most commonly asked and answered questions about climate-controlled storage units.
+Below, you will find some of the most commonly asked and answered questions about RV storage.

-Do all storage facilities offer climate-controlled units and if they do, do they come in all sizes?
+Do all storage facilities offer climate-controlled units, and do they come in all sizes?

-Will a climate-controlled unit cost me more money than a non-climate-controlled unit?
+Will a climate-controlled unit cost more than a standard unit?

 Can I control the climate in my own unit?

-What temperature do storage facilities keep climate-controlled units set at?
+What temperature do storage facilities maintain in climate-controlled units?

-As you do look for a storage unit to meet your needs, think about whether you do need a climate-controlled unit or not.
-Remember, items that are heat, cold, or humidity sensitive need to be placed within a climate-controlled unit unless you plan to only store them for a month or less.
+As you review available units, think about whether you truly need climate control.
+Belongings that are sensitive to heat, cold, or humidity should always be placed in a climate-controlled unit—unless you only need short-term storage of a month or less.